blockchainofthings/CatenisAPIClientPHP/README.md

-# Catenis API Client for PHP
+# Catenis API PHP Client

 This library is used to make it easier to access the Catenis Enterprise API services from PHP applications.